 Hello Library Teens!!

-Summer is almost here.
+Fall is here.
 Check in the Teen Events area below for more information about upcoming events.
 Remember to check our website and stop by the library for new and upcoming information about Teen Events at the La Vergne Public Library.
-We have added new information about our Teen Writer’s Forum and the Anime Club, and we have also added to our “New YA Titles” tab.
+We have added new information about our Teen Book Club and the Anime Club, and we have also added to our “New YA Titles” tab.
 Keep checking for more updates!
 We look forward to seeing you at one of our Teen Events! .

 YA Program Coordinators,

 P.S.
 If you have any questions or comments, please feel from to drop us a line!
 You can call the La Vergne Public Library at (615) 793-7303 or you can email either Carol or Molly.
 We would love to hear from you!